-A decision aid (DA) is an intervention that provides information on the clinical options and outcomes relevant to the person’s health.
-It is designed to help people make specific choices about different options for their healthcare by providing information on the clinical options and outcomes relevant to the person’s health.
+A decision aid is an intervention that provides information on clinical options and outcomes relevant to a patient’s health.
+It is designed to help people make specific choices about different options for their healthcare by providing information on the relevant clinical options and outcomes.
+They are designed to be adjuncts to the patient-physician interaction.
 Decision aids are explicit about choices and encourage consumers to express their preference in clinical situations when there are different options.
-Decision aids are unbiased and non-directive and aim to support an informed choice consistent with healthcare values and preferences which may be acted on.
-They are designed to be adjuncts to the patient-physician interaction.
+Decision aids are unbiased, non-directive and aim to support an informed choice consistent with healthcare values and preferences.
 Decision aids have received much support in the literature.
-A Cochrane Review the impact of Decision Aids has recently been updated and is now available (O’Connor et al 2003).
+A Cochrane Review of the impact of Decision Aids has recently been updated and is now available (Stacey et al 2014).

 Cancer screening decision aids

 - A decision aid for women aged 40 thinking about starting mammography screening